 Cake Decorating Timeline – When should I decorate my cake?

-Most customers think their cakes are baked a day before the event.
+On the flip side, most customers think their cakes are baked a day before the event.
 Right?
 Often they will make sure to tell you that they want their cake fresh.
 But in reality the cakes are baked a few days ahead.
 Why is that?

 Well, cake decorating is time consuming!!
 So if we baked it at the last minute there is not way we will manage to do as much as we do on that cake.
 Will we?
 That’s why often people are confused – when should I decorate my cake?